ydahal1/ydahal1/jokes.md

-Why did the miner get fired from his job?
-He took it for granite...
+Someone asked me, what's the ninth letter of the alphabet?
+It was a complete guess, but I was right.

 [
-Fri Jun 13 00:29:06 UTC 2025
+Sat Jun 14 00:27:57 UTC 2025
  ]